coronalabs/plugins-template-library-docs/Readme.markdown

 ## Overview

-This [Corona](https://coronalabs.com/products/corona-sdk/) plugin enables you to...
+The PLUGIN_NAME plugin can be used in your [Corona](https://coronalabs.com/products/corona-sdk/) project.
+It enables you to...

 ## Syntax